glkapitan/hrext09-my-cruddy-app/README.md

 - Form with one drop down box to select category
 - Input text area to enter name of the plant
 - Input area to enter Water care instructions
+			- how many times a month
+			- last time watered
 - Input area to enter Light care instructions
 - Input area to enter Fertilizer care instructions
+			- how many times a month
+			- last time fed
 - Input area to enter notes

 Four buttons: 1: submit data entered in the form to the local storage;